syk-hub/syk-hub/README.md

 Two-version credit-market research project combining reproducible Python/FRED pipelines, econometric analysis, robustness testing, and Power BI research dashboards.

+The central finding distinguishes explanation from prediction: monthly changes in VIX explain **23.5% of contemporaneous EBP variation**, but only **0.5% of next-month variation** in the predictive specification.

 ### Consumer Loan Risk Analytics

 Credit portfolio analysis examining borrower risk, delinquency patterns, loan performance, and portfolio-level risk indicators using Python and SQL.